In This Article

 There comes a time when a trim no longer cuts it (pardon the pun).
 Whether your hair is damaged from a few too many dye jobs or you're bored with a style you've worn for the past five years, sometimes a new short 'do is not only wise but necessary.
 And for those of us with fine hair, we can't help but wonder whether a fresh chop will flatter our locks or completely wipe out the little volume we have.

-However, according to our sources, hairstylists Corey Tuttle, Marcus Francis, and Laura Rugetti, whether your texture is curly or straight, a short cut has the ability to lift volume and make hair look fuller.
-As for which hairstyles, in particular, help feign a thicker mane?
+However, according to stylists Corey Tuttle, Marcus Francis, and Laura Rugetti, a short cut has the ability to lift volume and make hair look fuller—regardless of your hair texture.
+As for which 'dos help feign a thicker mane?
 Our experts gave us the lowdown.
 Needless to say, they had quite a few styles to recommend along with pro styling tips to match any and all occasions.

 Meet the Expert